AckerlyXu/heima/articles/iot-hub/iot-hub-raspberry-pi-kit-node-lesson4-change-led-behavior.md

 ﻿---
-title: Optional: Change the on and off behavior of the LED | Azure
+title: 'Optional: Change the on and off behavior of the LED | Azure'
 description: Customize the messages to change the LED’s on and off behavior.
 services: iot-hub
 documentationcenter: ''